Wilson murder trial opens with jury selection

 The prosecution called four witnesses, starting with Charles Thompson, who was Brown's neighbor.
 Thompson said Wilson came to his house the day of the murder and asked to borrow a pistol to shoot stray cats that had been on the property.
 Thompson said he lent Wilson his .22 rifle.
 He said Wilson did not seem or smell intoxicated, describing him as "plain, normal Mark."

-Both Custer County Sheriff Stuart Lumpkin and Talbot, who has since retired, described arriving at the scene, arresting Wilson and finding Brown in the basement.
-Lumpkin said she was still alive and called an ambulance, but they were unable to treat her.
+Both Custer County Sheriff Stu Lumpkin and Talbot, who has since retired, described arriving at the scene, arresting Wilson and finding Brown in the basement.
+Lumpkin said she was still alive.
+They called an ambulance, but they were unable to treat her.

 Oleson also called Custer County Dispatcher Linda Lumpkin, who testified Wilson admitted to the murder on the phone.
 Oleson played the 911 call, and Wilson can be heard admitting to the murder to a shocked Lumpkin.